 Training, qualifications & experience

-I earned my undergraduate degree in Liberal Studies in 2014.
-My studies emphasised the social sciences, such as developmental psychology, child development, religious studies, philosophy, sociology and anthropology, reflecting my keen interest in the human experience.
+I earned my undergraduate degree in Liberal Studies in 2014 from San Jose State University.
+My studies emphasised the social sciences, such as developmental psychology, child development, religious studies, philosophy, sociology, and anthropology, reflecting my keen interest in the diversity of human experience.

 In 2016, I completed my COSCA Accredited PG Diploma in Counselling and Psychotherapy (Interpersonal Dialogue).
-I continued my studies, earning a Doctorate in Counselling and Psychotherapy in 2019.
-I underwent training to specialise in relationship and couples counselling with Relationship Scotland.
-With this extensive training, I confidently support clients in navigating life transitions with authenticity, grace and creativity.
+I continued my studies at The University of Edinburgh, earning a Doctorate in Counselling and Psychotherapy in 2019.
+I received my certificate for relationship and couples counselling with Relationship Scotland in 2020.
+I also have training and experience offering play therapy and art therapy with children and young people through courses at The University of Edinburgh and placements at Place2Be and Sunflower Garden.
+With this extensive training and experience, I confidently support clients in navigating life transitions with authenticity, grace, and creativity.

 I also regularly attend continued professional development (CPD) conferences, seminars, and workshops as an up-to-date and lifelong learner in my profession.
 I offer you sessions infused with the latest research on effective therapy approaches.